GoBootcamp/book/chapters/tricks_and_tips.md

 The go team wrote a [short but good segment](http://golang.org/doc/effective_go.html#embedding) on this topic.

-Composition of something known by OOP progammers and Go supports it, here is an example:
+Composition of something known by OOP programmers and Go supports it, here is an example:

 ```go